mkerollos/SearchAssist-Toolkit/Answering/README.md

 If you have selected "openai" as the answering LLM then set a valid apiKey for it.
 Else if you have selected "azure_openai" as the answering LLM then set a valid userSubDomain, deploymentId & apiKey.
+Once you have edited the configurations, restart the server using the same command ```node server.js```

 ```
 {